agony-unleashed/agony-unleashed.github.io/recruitment/index.md

 both for the pilots in Agony as well as thousands of students that have been trained via the PVP University that Agony runs as a side project.

-Agony has lived in almost every NPC Nullsec region from Venal to Great Wildlands, has briefly dabbled at Sov-holding in Providence (while it was a Fight Club back in 2010), and tried a bit of Faction Warfare.
-More recently we have lived in Catch as part of the Hero Coalition, which gave us access to some large fights in addition to our staple small-gang combat.
+Agony has lived in almost every NPC nullsec region from Venal to Great Wildlands, participated in Faction Warfare, lived in Catch as part of the Hero Coalition, roamed out of Thera taking wormholes to different regions every day, and more recently, joined the Querious Fight Club.

-We currently live in one of the four NPC stations in Thera.
-Due to the constantly changing exits Thera provides, we have the ability to raid a new area of space every day (usually Nullsec).
-This provides us with huge variety of targets: from large bloc fleets to highly skilled small gangs, and from solo roamers to gate camps.
-As usual, we’re running frequent small gang roams through whatever region takes our fancy on a given day.
-There are no mandatory ops to attend, but there’s almost always something going on!
+We currently hold few systems right in the center of Pure Blind as part of a new 'Fight Club' with Pandemic Horde, Brave, and a few others.
+We aren't blue to anyone and are continually involved in small gang PVP across the region.
+Our home system is an ideal point at the crossroads of the region where gangs of all sizes often roam which provides constant PVP opportunities.

 ### The Agony Philosophy